+Today I wanted to share my fall haiku poetry worksheet so students across the country can compose some nature haikus!
 When the weather starts to turn chilly, I want to grab a mug of hot apple cider and go on a hayride.
 I also want to play in the leaves.
 While I do not often get the opportunity to jump in leaf piles, I do admire the beautiful burnished hues on the trees and ground.
-Therefore, today I'm sharing my fall-inspired haiku poetry worksheet so students across the country can compose some nature haikus!
 Even if geographically you don't experience all the seasons, students can still appreciate the natural world this autumn.
 Utilize this fall haiku exercise to get their creativity flowing.

 Make sure that your students’ fall haikus include precise vocabulary and vivid imagery.
 I have specified that each leaf have at least two haikus, and that each haiku utilize at least one vocabulary word and one precise image from nature.
 Hopefully this exercises helps to foster vocabulary development as well as a quick and fun poetry exercise and lesson in details and description.